dextercd/NoitaPatcher/packaging/README.txt

     rainbow_cursor: Mod that changes the world under your cursor to rainbow colors.

+    Hamis: Mod using NoitaPatcher to make a Hamis entity into the player.

 To run the example mods you have to put the NoitaPatcher/ folder into your Noita mods/ folder.
-For your own mod you would usually put the NoitaPatcher/ folder inside your mod.
+When developing a mod you would usually put NoitaPatcher/ inside the mod as an included dependency.

 Modules/